hipe/tmx/lib/skylab/face/doc/issues/019-normalize.md

-the result of the call to the `normalizer callable` will be treated as a boolean-ish indicating whether or not the field is to be considered as having been `provided` or not. as described in "channel of concern one" above, if your callable reports that the field is effectively not provided, and the field is ascertained as `required`, then it will likely trigger some kind of "required field missing" behavior, depending on the agent-level
+the result of the call to the `normalizer callable` will be treated as a boolean-ish indicating whether or not the field is to be considered as having been `provided` or not. as described in "channel of concern two" above, if your callable reports that the field is effectively not provided, and the field is ascertained as `required`, then it will likely trigger some kind of "required field missing" behavior, depending on the agent-level